sib-swiss/termal/README.md

 Quick Start
 ============

-Download the latest archive, uncompress it, and run the binary on the exa,ple
+Download the latest archive, uncompress it, and run the binary on the example
 alignment: